 NATIONAL CHERRY COBBLER DAY

-National Cherry Cobbler Day is dedicated every May 17th to the delicious tart dessert that many enjoy with ice cream.
+May 17th each year dedicates the celebration of National Cherry Cobbler Day to the delicious tart dessert that many enjoy with ice cream.

-In the United States, cobbler refers to a variety of dishes that consist of a fruit filling (cherry being a popular choice ) covered with a batter, biscuit or pie crust that is then baked.
+In the United States, cobbler refers to a variety of dishes consisting of a fruit filling (cherry being a popular choice ) covered with a batter, biscuit or pie crust that is then baked.
 Some cobblers have both a top and bottom crust.

 Cobblers originated in the early British American colonies.
-It was because of the lack of suitable ingredients and proper cooking equipment that the English settlers were unable to make their traditional suet puddings, so to improvise, they covered a stewed filling with a layer of uncooked biscuits or dumplings.
+Due to the lack of suitable ingredients and proper cooking equipment, English settlers were unable to make their traditional suet puddings.
+They improvised by covering a stewed filling with a layer of uncooked biscuits or dumplings.

 A cherry cobbler differs from a crisp as a cobbler lacks oatmeal.
-Sometimes the cobbler is topped with a scoop of vanilla ice cream!
+Sometimes the cobbler is topped with a scoop of vanilla ice cream, too!